boardgamenightwg/boardgamenightwg.github.io/content/_index.md

 ### [Please fill out this form if you're planning to attend.](https://forms.gle/84rs1eRpebendzTN8)

-We need to get a rough head count to know how many tables we need to reserve.
+We will reserve two tables for 16 people total.
-Aeronaut has a $10 bar minimum per person, so please plan accordingly.
+Aeronaut has a $160 bar minimum for the party, so please plan accordingly.
+This has to all be put on one card, which I can do and have people Venmo me.
-There is a [Venezuelan food truck on site](https://www.aeronautbrewing.com/visit/somerville/#:~:text=partners%20and%20friends.-,Carolicious,-is%20the%20result), but you can also bring your own food.
+There is [Venezuelan food on site](https://www.aeronautbrewing.com/visit/somerville/#:~:text=partners%20and%20friends.-,Carolicious,-is%20the%20result), but you can also bring your own food.
 Depending on interest, we may also order pizza.

 We will bring a board games but more are always welcome!